What Seneca got wrong about human nature

 On the other hand, if the example doesn’t make sense, I will no longer care what that philosopher claims to know.
 If a plan cannot be put into practice, I don’t want to waste time studying the details.

-Seneca (4 BC-65 AD) came up with excellent, deep insights in many areas, but from time to time, he got completely lost.
+Seneca came up with excellent, deep insights in many areas, but from time to time, he got completely lost.
 In particular, his views on human nature rest on assumptions that contradict our daily experience.

-In his 95th Letter to Lucilius, Seneca praised Socrates (470-399 BC) for his philosophical lifestyle.
-Seneca emphasised that Socrates had devoted his life to acquiring knowledge, which he regarded as more valuable than wealth and popularity.
+In his 82nd Letter to Lucilius, Seneca mentions Socrates (470-399 BC) as an example of wisdom.
+Seneca emphasised that Socrates had devoted his life to acquiring knowledge, which he viewed as more valuable than wealth and popularity.

-Seneca expresses profusely his admiration for Socrates.
-It is clear that he regarded Socrates as an example to be imitated, as the embodiment of wisdom.
-Similarly, other Letters to Lucilius speak about Socrates very positively.
+Seneca expresses appreciation for Socrates, although not in every aspect.
+I believe that he regarded Socrates as an example to be imitated in some areas, as the embodiment of wisdom.
+The 83rd Letter to Lucilius also mentions Socrates.

-I have a problem with Seneca’s admiration for Socrates.
-The praise that Seneca bestows on Socrates seems to me gratuitous, perfunctory and exaggerated.
+Nevertheless, I have a problem with Seneca’s appreciation for Socrates.
+The attention that he bestows on Socrates seems to me gratuitous, perfunctory and exaggerated.

-If Seneca had limited his praise to Socrates’ ability to come up with pertinent questions, I would have seconded his words.
-However, I disagree with Seneca’s view of Socrates as a moral ideal.
+If Seneca had limited his references to Socrates’ ability to come up with pertinent questions, I would have seconded his words, but I disagree with Seneca’s portrayal of Socrates as an example of wisdom.

 Socrates is not an example to imitate, unless one is socially insensitive and suicidal.
 On the hand, he did not build anything tangible; he didn’t write any books, build a business or perform any remarkable feats.
 He simply talked and talked.